willemlarsen/7stagesofnaming/README.md

 # Nonsense to Honest

 1. Looking at all the Nonsense names that you just created, find one that you can easily say one obvious and honest thing that it does.
 Don't try to sum it up!
 Just say one honest thing that it does (or is, in the case of a primitive).
 If a block of code checks for errors and returns data, just pick one of those - either the errors (checkForError) or the data (returnData).
 Don't try to sum both up in one concept.
-This will be important later.
-Pull the different aspects apart.
+This will be important later. **Once again: DO NOT SUM UP!
+Pick one aspect of the code you've given a nonsense name, and put a name to that.
+That's all.
+Leave the rest alone even if it could easily be summed up.
+There lies dragons!
+It will break this step if you sum up.** Pull the different aspects apart.
 Be picky!
 Pick one Honest thing it does or is, and give it a name.

 2. Transition as many Nonsense names as possible, keeping in mind that the goal is not to puzzle anything out (don't take more than 30 seconds to pick a name - that is a looooong time for this exercise).
 Just do a simple easy thing, over and over and over until the timer dings.